Little known facts about a business degree and why they matter

 There is plenty of money to earn

 GDP is down; GDP is up.
 With so much conflicting data entering your information stream, it is difficult to know what to believe.
-The reality is the global domestic product for 2019 topped $21.43 trillion.
 As economies fall, others rise.
 The global economy is increasingly fluid, and those with solid business skills can achieve spectacular results by knowing how to ride the waves and adjust their operations to meet the market’s challenges.

 This is why business degrees are the best degrees: they open the doors into every aspect of the global economy.
 From healthcare to finance, and publishing to technology, business degrees allow you to apply your skills to every facet of an evolving economy; giving you the flexibility to pursue new opportunities wherever they grow.

 Earning a business degree is neither easier nor more difficult than earning any other degree.
 While business studies provide you with one of the best skill sets available, the basic ingredients are the same.
 You invest sweat equity, dedication, commitment, and determination; without these ingredients, any attempt to earn a degree is doomed.
 However, if you are willing to put in the time and dedicate yourself to learning the business principles, anything is possible.
-What separates business majors from those pursuing other degrees is that they have the reserves of determination and strength to propel them into the future.
+What separates business majors from those pursuing other degrees or who are still undecided on a major is that they have the reserves of determination and strength to propel them into the future.